 Impact on Selenium:

-With LeanFT, you can leverage your exiting UFT experience and knowledge and work with developers in the same environment that they are using.
+With LeanFT, you can leverage your existing UFT experience and knowledge and work with developers in the same environment that they are using.
 This will significantly shorten your learning curve in having to pick up Selenium.
 It’s too early to comment considering the cost factor but it would definitely challenge Selenium.

 As its for UFT, LeanFT also works with two licensing types – Seat and Concurrent. both UFT and LeanFT share same licenses, if you have an existing license with UFT, you dont need another one to work with the other.